 Is it time to bin GDP?

-Officially speaking, Gross Domestic Product, or GDP, is the sum of all goods and services that a country produces, adjusted - to make it comparable to previous years - for inflation.
+Gross Domestic Product, or GDP, is the sum of all goods and services that a country produces in a given year, adjusted - to make it comparable to previous years - for inflation.
 In many ways, though, it has become much more than that.
 It has become the barometer of a country’s progress, an indicator of a land’s prosperity, and the ultimate yardstick for assessing living standards.
-In effect, it has become the statistic to end all statistics.
+Some have even gone as far as describing it as 'the statistic to end all statistics'.

 When growing (at expected rates), politicians refer to it as proof of the success of their policies.
 And when rates are not met, or, god forbid, GDP slows, it’s weaponised by those for whom it’s politically expedient.
 It has the power to both elect governments and bring them crashing down.
-Rarely is it anywhere but centre stage.
+In the theatre of politics, rarely is it anywhere but centre stage.

 However, in these troubled economic times, it’s increasingly unclear whether GDP remains an appropriate measure.
 After all, it ignores inequality, still rampant across the Western world; it doesn’t take into account the earth’s dwindling natural resources; and it fails to recognise the rapidly deteriorating environment.
 With such glaring omissions, should it really be trusted to measure the success of our economies, and by proxy, the quality of our lives?
 Here we take a closer look at the measurement’s history, the charges it faces, and its future, all in an attempt to better answer the question: is it time to bin GDP?